Learn how to choose the right social media KPIs and the best tools to track them. Discover expert insights on how to effectively measure performance.

 When to make this your main KPI?

-This is the perfect KPI when your goal from social media is to drive people to your website or online store.
+This is the perfect KPI in social media when your goal is to drive people to your website or online store.
 If you are investing heavily in campaigns with that goal, you should consistently measure this metric.

 Leads generated or form fills measure how many users completed a desired action such as signing up, requesting a demo, downloading a resource, or filling out an inquiry form.